 The new chipset also offers USB-3 speeds, ProMotion support, and ProRes video recording.
 Furthermore, the new ISP and video encoder allow faster video encoding and productive workflows.

-The A18 Pro boasts new AI capabilities thanks to a more powerful 16-core neural engine that powers Apple Intelligence features.
+The A18 Pro has new AI features.
+They are powered by a more powerful 16-core neural engine.
+It runs Apple Intelligence.
 It also relies on TSMC’s new 3nm N3E node and offers an increased cache size apart from 20 per cent more memory bandwidth.
 Let’s take a closer look at their benchmarks:

 Benchmark Type | Apple A18 Pro | Apple A17 Pro |